calvincec/PLP-hackathon-group-52/README.md

 ● Use conditional statements that determines the user selected choice.
 ● When a wrong input is entered the program should print out an error message.
-● When all the questions are done the program should determine which career the user should venture in and program should terminate.Door lock system Challenge – Task One (Day 3)
+● When all the questions are done the program should determine which career the user should venture in and program should terminate.
+<h3>Door lock system Challenge – Task One (Day 3)</h3>
 1. Write a python program that simulates a door lock system such that:
 ● Password is set and stored in a variable,
 ● Commands to instruct the door are stored in variables.